 - persons whose international protection status in Finland has been withdrawn or cancelled and a decision has been made to deport them

-The assistance provided at IOM Finland includes travel arrangements and expenses from the person’s current location to the final destination, and possible reintegration assistance such as cash or in-kind assistance.
-In 2016, IOM Finland assisted 2116 voluntary returnees from Finland.
+The assistance provided at IOM Finland includes pre-departure counselling, assistance with travel document acquisition, help in registering children born in Finland, travel arrangements and expenses from the person’s current location to the final destination in the country of return, and possible reintegration assistance such as cash or in-kind assistance.

-If you wish to apply, please contact your reception centre, social worker or the Finnish Immigration Service.
+If you wish to apply, please contact your reception centre, social worker, the Finnish Immigration Service or IOM.

 For inquiries regarding the AVRR programme or process, please contact firstname.lastname@example.org.

 Our visiting hours are from Tuesday to Thursday 14:00 – 15:00.

 Our telephone helpline (+358-9-684 11 588) is available from Monday to Friday 10:00 – 12:30.

 More information: FAQ on AVRR in Finland (in Finnish).

 The activities in Sweden are two-fold: assistance to migrants who are exposed to trafficking in human beings and/or to prostitution in Sweden, and payments of reintegration cash grants to voluntary returnees from Sweden.